Novel Coronavirus information for patients & families

 Do I need to wear a mask?

-It is not necessary for the general public to wear procedure or surgical masks when out in public.
-However, if you are coming to the hospital, please put on one of the masks that are available at all hospital entrances.
+If you are coming to the hospital, you are required to put on one of the masks that are available at all hospital entrances before entering.

 About N95 respirator masks